-Even if you wouldn’t consider yourself Indiana Jones, a trip to an ancient cave is still within your reach — especially for our RV Lifestyle Fellow Travelers.
+Even if you wouldn't consider yourself Indiana Jones, a trip to ancient caves is still within your reach — especially for our RV Lifestyle Fellow Travelers.

 But first things first: get the vision of a dark, grimy hole out of your mind.

 That's because some of these caves prove that some of the country's most beautiful relics have been hiding underground all this time.